 - Armor SX5000 WB: Water based Silane-Siloxane water repellent sealer.

-Acrylic Sealer: If you want a low to high gloss finish, or a colored coating, an acrylic sealer is the easiest coating to apply to a garage floor.
-The concrete doesn't need to be acid etched or diamond grind, the concrete simply needs to be clean and dry.
+Acrylic Sealers: If you want a low to high gloss finish, or a colored coating, an acrylic sealer is the easiest coating to apply to a garage floor.
+In most cases, an acrylic sealer can be applied to a clean and dry floor.

 Acrylic sealers are very easy to apply to concrete.
 First, make sure the garage floor is clean and dry.
 Oil stains should be removed with a degreaser, or concrete cleaner.
 Once the concrete has been cleaned, allow to dry for at least 24 hours.
 Using a roller or sprayer apply the first coat to the concrete.
 Water based acrylic sealers need to be recoated in accordance with application instructions, solvent based acrylic sealers can be recoated the next day.
 Let dry, and keep free of foot or vehicle traffic for 48 hours.